Learning methods

 -

-Self-test / retrieval practice (e.g. use flashcards with questions on the front or have an AI ask you questions)
+Self-test / retrieval practice (e.g. using flashcards with questions on the front or having an AI ask you questions)

 -